 * represents different user names.

 To rename transactions or adjust how names are consolidated, use custom instrumentation.

 Here are some other ways you can use New Relic APM to monitor transactions:

 |Transactions important to your business||Create key transactions, which emphasizes them in the UI and lets you set a custom level of monitoring for them.|

 |Async activity||Follow the procedures to set up asynchronous activity for your specific APM language agent.|

 Linking transactions across applications gives you more detail about business-relevant application activity.
 For more information, see the documentation about distributed tracing and cross application traces.

 To get a high-level overview of all your applications and services, use the entity explorer in New Relic One.

-Most APM users have access to New Relic Insights.
-Transactions are available in Insights with an in-depth set of default attributes attached.
+Transactions are available for querying with an in-depth set of default attributes attached.
 Using these attributes, you can run queries and create custom charts that New Relic APM does not provide by default.

 For information on how to query your data using our UI or NRQL, see Query New Relic data.